charlymr/IRLDocumentScanner/README.md

 ![Screenshot](https://github.com/charlymr/IRLDocumentScanner/blob/master/Medias/scan.jpg?raw=true)

+## Application plist requirement (iOS 10+)

+As of iOS 10, you must povide a reason for using thre camera in you plist:
+Please add the follwing to your plist:
+**NSCameraUsageDescription : We need the camera to scan**

 ## Installation

 The recommended approach for installing IRLDocumentScanner is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods **>= 0.19.1** using Git **>= 1.8.0** installed via Homebrew.